Adding a loan

-In this section, include all of the deceased's outstanding loans, indicating the principal amount, currency, loan type, ownership type (and percentage if applicable), annual interest rate, and due date (or term).
+In this section, include all outstanding loans, indicating the principal amount, currency, loan type, ownership type (and percentage if applicable), annual interest rate, and due date (or term).

 The succession is responsible for assuming the deceased's outstanding loans, such as mortgages (hypothecs in Quebec), personal loans, or lines of credit.